 Risks / Benefits

 What are the benefits of weight-loss surgery?

-A majority of patients lose 50 to 80% of the excess weight during the 18-24 months after surgery.
+A majority of patients lose 50 to 80% of the excess weight during the 18 to 24 months after surgery.
 However, the effects on blood sugar are immediate (within days) after surgery.
-People who have this surgery are able to reduce or eliminate diabetes medications.
+People who have this surgery can reduce or eliminate diabetes medications.